WenqiJiang/wenqijiang.github.io/_pages/recruiting.md

 If your application stands out to me, I may personally recommend you to the committee.
 However, the final decision is always made by the committee.

 The committee-based process is designed to give first-year PhD students the flexibility to rotate between different research groups before selecting their advisor by the end of the first semester.
-So there should be multiple professors who are excited about your profile.
+So there should be multiple professors who are excited about your profile before we can extend you an offer.

-In some cases, faculty members who are willing to support you with their own external funding may champion your application even if you're not nominated by the committee.
+In some cases, faculty members who are willing to support you with their own external funding may champion your application even if you're not nominated by the committee -- this is the only case when a single professor (instead of the committee) can commit an offer.
 However, please note that this does not apply to me for the Fall 2026 cycle, as I have not applied for external funding yet.

 - Should I reach out to you in advance before applying?

 Given the committee-based nature of the admission process, I cannot tell whether SoC will extend an offer to you or not, even if your profile is impressive.
-Therefore, for emails asking about your chances, I can only reply with “yes, please apply.”
+Therefore, for emails asking about your chances, I can only reply with “please apply.”

 - What can I do after submitting my application?

 After you submit your application, I recommend filling out this [PhD Admission Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdTOdF2OL1FdwiKUgV3Cnsa6yLihKaJYoGkr70aZgmF_8iySQ/viewform?usp=header) to notify me that you’ve applied.
 This will help me assess whether there’s a strong match between your profile and our research.

 If I find your profile particularly interesting, I may schedule an informal interview with you.
-Following that, I will recommend exceptional candidates to the committee.
+Following that, I will recommend exceptional candidates to the committee (I can only nominate a very small number of candidates per cycle though).
 However, please note that I cannot offer any verbal commitments at this stage, as the final decision rests with the committee.